 How Thick Is A Resin Driveway

-This really depends on whether you have a resin bonded driveway or a resin bound driveway, bonded goes on top of a existing surface so it is impossible to know the thickness of the existing driveway, resin bound driveways should be between 18mm and 20mm laid on top of 50mm of tarmac which is on top of 150mm of type 1 hardcore.
+This really depends on whether you have a resin bound driveway or a resin bound overlay driveway, overlay goes on top of a existing surface (18-20mm) however it is impossible to know the thickness of the existing driveway, resin bound driveways (full excavation) should be between 18mm and 20mm laid on top of 50mm of tarmac which is on top of 150mm of compacted type 1 hardcore.

 Are They Permeable?

 Yes resin bound is as it is mixed with the aggregate and creates air pockets for water to seep through the surface.

 Will My Driveway Fade

 Some resin bound driveways seem to fade in colour.
 Fading is due to using of resins that are not UV stabilised, all our installations are done using UV stable resin

 With all that said, it is without a doubt that resin offers a more reliable option than any other product you can get in the market.
 When you look at it from the cost perspective, quality perspective or the beauty and aesthetics perspective, it stands out from all the rest.